 How To Teach Grammar is part two in a ten-part series covering a practical approach to teaching grammar in the middle school and high school classrooms.
 Read part one.

-No, I am not going to tell you how to teach grammar, per se.
+No, I am not going to tell you how to teach grammar in some weird, forced way.
 Looking at the history of grammar instruction and feelings about current grammar instruction is a starting point, though.
 Like anything in education, the reflection of what has worked and what has failed is important.
 This is my experience, and I would enjoy learning other teachers’ experiences with grammar.

 Unfortunately, I have done this before.
 Definition, memorize, practice, repeat.
 I didn’t enjoy teaching it, and I know my students were miserable.
 How to teach grammar?
 Please don’t drill your students.

 The online teaching community buzzes with those who diagram sentences.
 Some teachers truly swear by this method.
 I have never taught grammar this way.